Hopewell tradition: Mounds

 Christopher Turner noted that the Fairground Circle in Newark, Ohio aligns to the sunrise on May 4, i.e. that it marks the May cross-quarter sunrise.
 In 1983, Turner demonstrated that the Hopeton earthworks encode various sunrise and moonrise patterns, including the winter and summer solstices, the equinoxes, the cross-quarter days, the lunar maximum events, and the lunar minimum events, due to their precise straight and parallel lines.

 William F. Romain has written a book on the subject of "astronomers, geometers, and magicians" at the earthworks.

-Many of the mounds also contain various types of human burials.
-Precious grave or burial good have also been found in the mounds.
-These include objects of adornment made of copper, mica and obsidian, materials imported to the region from hundreds of miles away.
+Many of the mounds also contain various types of human burials, some containing precious grave goods such as ornaments of copper, mica and obsidian imported from hundreds of miles away.
 Stone and ceramics were also fashioned into intricate shapes.

 Artwork

 The Hopewell created some of the finest craftwork and artwork of the Americas.
 Most of their works had some religious significance, and their graves were filled with necklaces, ornate carvings made from bone or wood, decorated ceremonial pottery, ear plugs, and pendants.
 Some graves were lined with woven mats, mica (a mineral consisting of thin glassy sheets), or stones.
 The Hopewell produced artwork in a greater variety and with more exotic materials than their predecessors the Adena.
 Grizzly bear teeth, fresh water pearls, sea shells, sharks' teeth, copper, and small quantities of silver were crafted as elegant pieces.
 The Hopewell artisans were expert carvers of pipestone, and many of the mortuary mounds are full of exquisitely carved statues and pipes.

 Excavation of the Mound of Pipes at Mound City found more than 200 stone smoking pipes; these depicted animals and birds in well-realized three-dimensional form.
 More than 130 such artifacts were excavated from the Tremper site in Scioto County.
 Some artwork was made from carved human bones.
 A rare mask found at Mound City was created using a human skull as a face plate.